paseto-standard/paseto-spec/docs/02-Implementation-Guide/01-Payload-Processing.md

 *public* tokens), and generate a *local* token with the same key that any PASETO implementations will accept.

+See [Algorithm Lucidity](03-Algorithm-Lucidity.md) for more information and guidance.

 ## Optional Footer

 PASETO places no restrictions on the contents of the authenticated footer.